php array filter array_filter() function

 ARRAY_FILTER_USE_KEY

-PHP 5.6 introduced the third parameter to array_filter() called flag, which you could set to ARRAY_FILTER_USE_KEY to filter by key instead of a value.
+PHP 5.6 introduced the third parameter to array_filter() called flag, which you could set to ARRAY_FILTER_USE_KEY to filter the array by key instead of a value.

 ARRAY_FILTER_USE_BOTH